CrayLabs/SmartSim-Scaling/README.md

   make
 ```

-The app locations are shown below:
+The CMake files used to build the various apps are shown below:

 1. Inference
    - `cpp-inference/CMakeLists.txt`